Milwaukee no interest loans.

 In general, at most around $3500 will be paid out.
 There will not be any fees or interest charged to the borrower, but the Milwaukee Jewish Free Loan Association will require repayment.
 They may provide up to two years in some cases for that.

-There will be significant documentation needed and the borrower will need to meet with a coordinator from MJFLA.
-Applications are only reviewed at most once per month, so the process does take time.
+The borrower will need to meet with a coordinator from MJFLA to go over the application process as well as the program terms and conditions.
+Applications are only reviewed as they are submitted to the agency, so the process does take a little time, but can be approved in as short as one or maybe two business days.
 So if you are behind on your rent and facing imminent eviction or have a crisis, this may not be the best option.
 The borrower will also need to sign a Promissory Note and agree to all terms, including the repayment schedule.

 A co-signer will be required to sign all forms as well.
 This individual will be jointly liable for the repayment of the loan if in fact needed.
 This is not a charity or grant type program, and in fact a borrower or co-signer will need to be employed and have some source of income.
 The Milwaukee Association is a non-sectarian agency that provides interest free financing and loans to people of all faiths, so there are not restrictions on that.

-An in person appointment will always be required.
+An in person appointment will always be required in order to apply for one of these loans.
 To learn or to apply for a zero percent interest loan, MJFLA can be reached at 414-961-1500.